Coolcate Logo

 Global gambling laws appear to be relaxing in favor of casinos.
 As a result, new casinos regularly pop up in empty field space and blocks of cyberspace.
 The cultural journey of gambling leads from Paleolithic caves to Mesopotamia, from ancient Chinese gambling houses to modern Macau megaresorts.

-A gambler’s journey through the millennia involves early wagering on fighting animals, bored Roman soldiers casting dice between battles, masked Venetians gambling in underground rooms, poker-playing gunslingers in Old West saloons, and mobsters setting up the first Las Vegas casinos in the desert.
+A gambler’s journey through the millennia involves early wagering on fighting animals.
+Bored Roman soldiers cast dice between battles.
+Masked Venetians gambled in underground rooms.
+Poker-playing gunslingers gambled in Old West saloons.
+And mobsters set up the first Las Vegas casinos in the desert.

 A Gambling Animal